-Most of us have probably heard of Zika and know it is most often transmitted through mosquito bites as well as unprotected sex with people already infected.
+Most of us have probably heard of Zika and know it is most often transmitted through mosquito bites and unprotected sex with infected people.
 Zika is also linked to birth defects.

 This is not a blog post about Maryland law or medical malpractice.
 But we are interested in the health of babies.
 This is something that people need to understand.

-While Zika is usually not life-threatening, the problem is that in many cases an infected person will not even know it.
+While Zika is usually not life-threatening, the problem is that many infected people will not even know it.
 Often, the Zika virus will only cause very mild symptoms if any at all.
 An infected person may have a fever, rash, headache, joint pain, red eyes, and/or muscle pain that lasts for only a few days up to a week.

 Zika and Birth Defects

-What you may not know, however, is that if you are pregnant and become infected by the Zika virus it could also infect your baby and cause birth defects.
-That’s right, Zika has been associated with a number of birth defects and birth injuries and a lot of research is currently being conducted to learn more about it.
-When a fetus is exposed to the virus before birth that exposure causes what is known as Congenital Zika syndrome.
+What you may not know, however, is that if you are pregnant and become infected by the Zika virus, it could also infect your baby and cause birth defects.
+That’s right, Zika has been associated with several birth defects and birth injuries and a lot of research is being conducted to learn more about it.
+When a fetus is exposed to the virus before birth, that exposure causes Congenital Zika syndrome.

-This could be due to a mosquito bite or from the mother having unprotected sex with an affected partner.
-Congenital Zika syndrome encompasses a unique number of birth defects that are found in fetuses and babies that were infected by Zika while still in the womb.
+This could be because of a mosquito bite or from the mother having unprotected sex with an affected partner.
+Congenital Zika syndrome encompasses a unique number of birth defects that are found in fetuses and babies infected by Zika in utero.
 For one, it is known that microcephaly can be caused by an infection during pregnancy.
 Additionally, infection during pregnancy has been associated with miscarriages, stillbirth, and Guillain-Barre syndrome.
 When it comes to Congenital Zika syndrome, however, it is defined by five distinct features, including:

 Ø Microcephaly- severe enough to result in partial skill collapse